Frameless Sliding Doors · Melbourne

 Made to measure instead of forced into a standard size

-This helps achieve cleaner gaps, smoother door movement, better panel alignment and a neater finished result once the sliding shower screen is installed.
+The result is cleaner gaps, smoother door movement, better panel alignment and a neater finished screen that suits the bathroom properly.

 Sliding vs Hinged